nullcatalyst/project_marigold/README.md

 NOTE: Because of the use of sharding, the assumption that specific events will come in a known order (eg: Deposit -> Dispute -> Chargeback) has to be thrown out.
 Transactions that are flagged as being disputed prior to receiving the amount of the deposit, will be pre-emptively flagged, and will be properly handled when all information arrives.
-This may mean lead to unexpected results if you are expecting early dispute events to be ignored.
+This may lead to unexpected results if you are expecting early dispute events to be ignored.

 ### Data Management